Best Mechanical Keyboard Under $100 in 2023

-If you’re in the market for a great mechanical keyboard, you will be pleased to know that you can get one even if you’re on a tight budget.
+However, if you’re in the market for a great mechanical keyboard, you might be pleased to know that there are some great options even for those on a low budget.
 In fact, you can get one that’s cheaper than $100.
 Pretty crazy, right?
-How exactly do you find one, though?
+How exactly do you know which one to choose, though?
 Read our article to find out!

 - Attractive and sleek design